esmero/archipelago-documentation/docs/find_and_replace_action_webform.md

 !!! note "Some Complex Webform Elements Not Available"

     Please note that some complex webform elements are not available for use with Webform Find and Replace.
-Any webform element that requires user interactions (such as the Nominatim Open Street Maps lookup/query and selection) is note available for usage.
+Any webform element that requires user interactions (such as the Nominatim Open Street Maps lookup/query and selection) is not available for usage.
 The different file upload webform elements are also not available for use with Webform Find and Replace.

 ## Step by Step Guide